Skip to content

 The EURORDIS Open Academy School on Medicines Research & Development aims to provide rare disease patient advocates with the knowledge and skills needed to become experts in medicines research and development.
 Since 2015, researchers are also welcome to attend the School.

-Over 20 experts, from across all rare disease stakeholders, deliver the training each year.
+Each year, 40 rare disease advocates and young researchers from all over Europe are selected to attend this hybrid training.
+Also, 15 experts, from across all rare disease stakeholders, deliver the training each year.
 The topics covered include clinical trials methodology, clinical research, ethics in medicines development, regulatory affairs, health technology assessment and marketing authorisation.

 Take part in free online training